Searching for Australian Values

 Throughout Australian history, different values have been created in response to the problems presented by dissimilar circumstances.
 As circumstances have changed, so have the values being asserted.
 Intertwined with the values created in response to circumstances, have been values taught as a function of social identities, which have often been anchored in historical mythologies.

-In the early 19th century, arguably the most significant social problem was the conflict between the penal class and free settlers, which gave rise to egalitarian values but also a cultural cringe.
+In the early 19th century, arguably Australia's most significant social problem was the conflict between the penal class and free settlers, which gave rise to egalitarian values but also a cultural cringe.
 In the late 19th century, the most significant social problem was coloured labour being used to break unions, which gave rise to nuanced racism.
 Today, how to maintain social harmony in a country with a diverse social migration policy has presented a new set of challenges which have in turn given rise to a diverse set of values that are a function of the past but still distinct from it.

 The rise of egalitarianism and the cultural cringe.

+While Convicts created one set of values in response to their circumstances, free settlers created another.
 For free settlers, prejudice against people with a Convict “stain” was celebrated because it justified a continuation of a peal system that provided them with free labour and also prevented emancipists (freed Convicts) from competing with them when receiving land grants.
 Furthermore, the devaluing of the local culture that bore the fingerprints of Convicts enhanced the cultural capital and status of the free British migrants.
 The conflict in values was recorded in a colonial newspaper that wrote:

 After transportation ended in the 1850/60s, the capitalist and working classes created oppositional values as each tried to justify their respective self-interests.
 Specifically, when workers started forming unions, capitalists imported indentured Indians and Chinese in order to break the union picket lines.
 Race subsequently became a point of difference in values between capitalists and unionists.
 The workers needed a moral justification to stop indentured labour being brought to Australia.
 Some of that justification came in the form of propaganda equating coloured races with moral inferiority.
 This eventually led to the Immigration Restriction Act in 1901, otherwise known as the White Australia Policy.
 Because the values were created in response to conflict between capitalist and workers (rather than white and coloured people) the racism of the White Australia Policy was nuanced and somewhat contradictory.
 For example, Alfred Deakin (the prime minister that devised the policy) wrote of the superiority of coloured races in order to justify the policy.
 In his own words: